mccheesy/gdx/project-specification.md

 The primary command, gdx init, bootstraps a new project by:

-    Cloning a base Godot project template.

     Generating a tailored Dockerfile that includes the user's choice of IDE and a suite of tools for either 2D or 3D development.

     Creating a README.md with personalized instructions on how to build the container and get started.

+    Initializing a new project template using Chickensoft's [GodotGame](https://github.com/Chickensoft/GodotGame) dotnet tool (`dotnet new chickengame --name "MyGameName"`).

 Future commands will allow users to manage and interact with the project's environment directly from the command line.
 3. Core Features (for the init command)

     Interactive Setup: The init command will guide the user through a series of simple questions to configure their environment.

-    Project Template: It will initialize the project by cloning the Chickensoft GodotGame repository as a starting point.
+    Project Template: It will initialize the project by using the Chickensoft GodotGame dotnet tool.

     IDE Selection: Users can choose one or more IDEs to be included in the container.